With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreAutumn Ridge is one of mental health facilities in Portland, Oregon, located at 13850 Se Autumn Ridge Terrace, 97267 zip code.
 Autumn Ridge provides residential treatment.
-Autumn Ridge provides psychotropic medication, cognitive behavioral therapy and dialectical behavior therapy to adults.
+Autumn Ridge provides psychotropic medication, dialectical behavior therapy and activity therapy to adults.
 Autumn Ridge also supports people with serious mental illness.
-Additional services provided at Autumn Ridge include housing services, case management and psychosocial rehabilitation services.
+Additional services provided at Autumn Ridge include case management, psychosocial rehabilitation services and housing services.

-Learn MoreTrillium Family Services is one of mental health facilities in Portland, Oregon, located at 3415 Se Powell Boulevard, 97202 zip code.
-Trillium Family Services provides outpatient treatment and telemedicine/telehealth.
+Learn MoreTrillium Family Services is a mental health facility in Portland, OR, located at 3415 Se Powell Boulevard, in the 97202 zip code.
+Trillium Family Services provides telemedicine/telehealth and outpatient treatment.
 Trillium Family Services provides behavior modification, individual psychotherapy and trauma therapy to children / adolescents.
 Trillium Family Services also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services provided at Trillium Family Services include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.
+Some other services available at Trillium Family Services include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.